mtlpy/code-of-conduct/README.md

 No changes are final until approved by the President of the Montréal-Python user group and versions in place for a given year will be clearly marked, the website contents on montrealpython.org will clearly state the revision of the documents posted.

-You can have access to our current code of conduct by clicking [here](https://github.com/mtlpy/code-of-conduct/blob/master/CodeOfConduct.rst).
+Follow this link to read the full text: [Montréal-Python code of conduct](https://github.com/mtlpy/code-of-conduct/blob/master/CodeOfConduct.rst)

 -- fr --